 Do not use your Blackboard courses as a depository or storage space for archived materials.
 Move materials that are kept for staff to access to another shared staff space such as a Shared Drive or Teams.

 It may be reassuring to know that once your materials have been upload, created or copied it is very easy to move materials around in the content area and make other organisational or design changes.

-Making contnet visible to students
+Making content visible to students

-Everything created or uploaded to the Content area will be Invisible to Students.
+Everything created or uploaded to the Content area will be invisible to students.
 This is easy to change this on the individual items via the drop down box.
 This can also be done as a batch of items at the same time see our guide Ultra: Batch Edit – Visible to Students.

 For more information on Batch Edit in Ultra see the Blackboard Help page Batch Edit.

 To move any item in the Course Content, click on it and hold down the mouse button.
 This will allow you to “pick up” the item and move it to another place in the content list or into a Folder or Learning Module.

 If you attempt to move a folder into a folder that is already at level 2 you will receive the error message “This folder cannot be added here because it exceeds the depth limit”.